cwkosman/cherin-food-blog/content/recipes/papa-walts-beer-cheese-waffles.md

 ---
 title: Papa Walt's Beer Cheese Waffles
-description: >-
-  Do you love cheese? and beer? and breakfast?
-Why not combine all three in this simple savoury waffle recipe.
+description: "Do you love cheese? and beer? and breakfast?
+Why not combine all three in this simple savoury waffle recipe. "
 date: 2020-05-22T18:49:33.378Z
 tags:
   - breakfast
-featuredImage: /assets/_dsc0856.jpg
+featuredImage: static/assets/_dsc0856_adjust.jpg
 components:
   - component:
       componentIngredientObjects: